 Safety and Security is top of mind worldwide.
 As with our successful first last year, our program this year will include all Safety and Security related exhibitors, speakers’ presentations, and a private networking lounge.
-The Safety and Security Symposium served as a focal point, providing “one-stop shopping” for both Safety and Security professionals as well as anyone who wanted to learn more about current and new developments in these critical fields.
+The Safety and Security Symposium will serve as a focal point, providing “one-stop shopping” for both Safety and Security professionals as well as anyone who wants to learn more about current and new developments in these critical fields.

 A series of platform presentations and moderated panel discussions will explore a variety of topics including:

 - Polar and Expedition Cruising Stewardship